keu/docs/software_versioned_docs/version-0.25/ci-cd.md

 2. Authenticate to a Docker Registry
 3. Push your Image to that Docker Registry

 From there, a webhook triggers an update to your Airflow Deployment using the CI/CD tool of your choice.
-At its core, the Astronomer Software CLI does the equivalent of the above upon every manual `$ astro deploy`.
+At its core, the Astronomer CLI does the equivalent of the above upon every manual `$ astro deploy`.

 The rest of this guide describes how to create a Service Account and what your CI/CD script should look like based on the tool you're using.